 - Social shares: (Content Audit) the number of times your content in Content Audit has been shared on Facebook and Twitter.

-Here’s how the dashboard of a brand new Project will look:
+Here’s how a dashboard of a brand new Project with no tools set up will look:

 Once your tools are running, the Project's dashboard will display previews of each tool's main metrics.